ericrullepada/Philippine-Ecommerce-Sales-Report/README.md

 # Philippine Ecommerce Sales Report

-# Funnel Conversion and Segmentation Insights Analysis for Men's Fashion E-Commerce Website

 ## **Executive Summary**

 **This project analyzes nationwide ecommerce performance in the Philippines to identify trends in sales, profit, product performance, and delivery efficiency.
-Using SQL and Power BI, the dashboard provides a clear snapshot of business performance and supports data-driven decisions to improve growth and operations.
+Using SQL and Power BI, the dashboard provides a clear snapshot of business performance and supports data-driven decisions to improve growth and operations.**